-The Adamson Act was passed on September 3, 1916, to establish an eight-hour work day
+The Adamson Act was passed on September 3, 1916, to establish an eight-hour workday

 Today, New York City still holds a Labor Day parade at 44th Street and 5th Avenue, although not held until Saturday, September 10th this year.
-While Labor Day parades have dimenished over the years, Chicago is reviving theirs while other cities hold various festivities during the 3-day weekend.
+While Labor Day parades have diminished over the years, Chicago is reviving theirs while other cities hold various festivities during the 3-day weekend.

 And while we may give a nod to its history, most of us celebrate Labor Day as the end of summer, and an advent of seasonal change.

 Poetic Thoughts on Labor Day

 Poet Nancy Hughes penned these words regarding Labor Day…